 - Press freedom 3

-Russia's in-country status is near the median, with a fairly low death rate that is counterbalanced by a higher case rate; limited communication of facts and restrictions on press freedom regarding COVID-19 raise concerns about the accuracy of the data.
+Russia's in-country status is strong, with a fairly low death rate and low positivity rate; limited communication of facts and restrictions on press freedom regarding COVID-19 raise concerns about the accuracy of the data.

 - Russia begins vaccinations but lacks supply: Rollout of the Sputnik V began in Russia in December, but currently only two million doses are available for the country of 142 million people.
 Read More

 - False news law limited press freedom: Press freedom in Russia has been severely curtailed by the passage of a law that makes spreading "false information" about COVID-19 punishable by up to five years in prison.
 The law is similar to those passed in Hungary and India.
 Read More

 - Government likely consolidating power through travel restrictions: Putin has been accused of using the pandemic to consolidate his power and control over the country.
 In addition to the constitutional amendment, campaigners have condemned the implementation of a new 'digital pass' system which requires Russians to get permission to travel by vehicle or public transport due to the pandemic.
 Read More

 Compared with Other Arctic States

 Per 1M 3,166